 Measuring Social Mobility as Unpredictability

-Poverty and social mobility in Lebanon: a few wild guesses - Inequality and poverty: a feature of the Shiite and the Sunni in Lebanon - Khoury El, M.; Panizza, U. Describes poverty in Lebanon and aims at measuring social mobility in Lebanon.
+Poverty and social mobility in Lebanon: a few wild guesses - Inequality and poverty: a feature of the Shiite and the Sunni in Lebanon - Khoury El, M.; Panizza, U. / Workshop on the Analysis of Poverty and its Determinants in the MENA Region - The purpose of this paper is twofold.
+First of all, the paper aims at describing poverty in Lebanon and second the paper aims at measuring social mobility in Lebanon.

 Social Mobility in Latin America - How is social mobility related to education policy in Latin America?
-A schooling gap regression analysis - Andersen, L.E. / Instituto de Investigaciones Socio-Econůmicas (IISEC).
-This paper proposes a new measure of social mobility based on schooling gap regressions.
+A schooling gap regression analysis - Andersen, L.E.
+Boliviana, La Paz, Bolivia.